NAME

 load-url

-relative to the current URL.
-Defaults to true.max-killed-tabs
+will resolve as relative to the current URL.
+Defaults to true. max-killed-tabs

 olivetti-mode